chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-09-07-Perform-Foundational-Data,-ML,-and-AI-Tasks-in-Google-Cloud-Challenge-Lab.md

 ### Transform data in Dataprep

 1. After launching the Dataperop Transformer, scroll right to the end and select **column10**.
-2. In the Details pane, click **FAILURE** under Unique Values to show context menu.
+2. In the Details pane, click **FAILURE** under Unique Values to show the context menu.
 3. Select **Delete rows with selected values** to Remove all rows with the state of "FAILURE".

    {% include picture.html img="qwiklabs/qwiklab-gsp323-task3-dataprep-remove-rows-with-status-failure.png" width="710" height="499" class="ml-li text-center" %}